Legal Requirements to Register a Trademark under the Act

 SERVICE MARK - A service mark is a word, phrase, symbol or design, or a combination thereof that identifies and distinguishes the source of a service rather than goods.
 For Example “Corporate Professionals” will be a service mark for Legal and Financial Services it provides.

-CERTIFICATION MARK - A Certification Mark is a mark capable of distinguishing the goods or services in connection with which it is used in the course of trade which are certified by the proprietor so as to differential with respect to.
-For example WOOLMARK, ISI etc. fall in the category of Certification Marks.
+CERTIFICATION MARK - A Certification Mark is a mark capable of distinguishing the goods or services in connection with which it is used in the course of trade which is certified by the proprietor so as to differential with respect to.
+For example WOOLMARK, ISI etc. fall into the category of Certification Marks.
 These marks can be used only in accordance with defined standards.

-COLLECTIVE MARK - A collective trade mark is a mark that distinguished the goods or services of the members of an association of persons.
+- A collective trademark is a mark that distinguished the goods or services of the members of an association of persons.
 Such association of persons is the proprietor of the mark in such a case.
 For example, ‘CA’ used by ‘The Institute Of Chartered Accountants of India’, ‘CS’ used by ‘The Institute of Companies Secretaries Of India'.

-3-DIMENSION MARK IN INDIA- In India definition of mark includes shape of goods and therefore three dimensional or 3-Dimensional or 3D Marks can be registered under the provisions of Indian Trademark Act, 1999.
+3-DIMENSION MARK IN INDIA - In India definition of mark includes the shape of goods and therefore three dimensional or 3-Dimensional or 3D Marks can be registered under the provisions of Indian Trademark Act, 1999.

 Requirements for filing a trademark application